tussingj89/burger/README.md

   MIT License - see the [LICENSE.txt](https://github.com/tussingj89/Burger-Eater/blob/main/LICENSE.txt) file for details

   ## Testing
-  There are no test available at this time.
+  There are no tests available at this time.

   ## Contributing
   When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.